 Rizal who was dressed in a black suit was a few meters behind his advance guards while moving to his slaughter place and was accompanied by Lt.
 Luis Taviel de Andrade, two Jesuit priests and more soldiers behind him.
 The atmosphere was just like any execution by musketry by which the sound of the drums occupied the air.
 Rizal looked at the sky while walking and mentioned how beautiful that day was.

 Rizal was told to stand on a grassy lawn between two lam posts in the Bagumbayan field, looking towards the Manila Bay.
 He requested the firing squad commander to shoot him facing the firing squad but was ordered to turn his back against the squad of Filipino soldiers of the Spanish army.
 A backup force of regular Spanish Army troops were on standby to shoot the executioners should they fail to obey the orders of the commander.

-Jose Rizal’s death was carried out when the command “Fuego” was heard and Rizal made an effort to face the firing squad but his bullet riddled body turned to the right and his face directed to the morning sun.
-Rizal exactly died at 7:03 AM and his last words before he died were those said by Jesus Christ: “consummatum est” which means it is finished.
+Jose Rizal’s execution was carried out when the command “Fuego” was heard and Rizal made an effort to face the firing squad but his bullet riddled body turned to the right and his face directed to the morning sun.
+Rizal exactly died at 7:03 AM and his last words before he died were those said by Jesus Christ: “consummatum est,” which means, “It is finished.”

 Jose Rizal was secretly buried in Paco Cemetery in Manila but no identification was placed in his grave.
-His sister Narcisa tried to look in every gravesite and found freshly turned soil at the Paco cemetery, assuming the burial site as the area where Rizal was buried.
-She gave a gift to the site caretaker so as to mark the grove with RPJ which was the initials of Rizal in reverse.
+His sister Narcisa tried to look in every grave site and found freshly turned soil at the Paco cemetery, assuming the burial site as the area where Rizal was buried.
+She gave a gift to the site caretaker so as to mark the grave with RPJ — the initials of Rizal in reverse.